reach-sh/reach-lang/docs/dev/src/reach/step/index.md

 ```

-The ordering of a pay amount is only significant when used within a fork statement or parallel reduce statement that specifies a `{!reach} paySpec`.
+The ordering of a pay amount is only significant when used within a fork statement or parallel reduce statement that specifies a `{!rsh} paySpec`.
 In this case, payments are expected to be a tuple where the first element is an integer pay amount, and the rest of the elements are token amount tuples.
-The ordering of the token amount elements should match the ordering in `{!reach} paySpec`.
+The ordering of the token amount elements should match the ordering in `{!rsh} paySpec`.
 For example,
 ```reach
 .paySpec([tokA, tokB])
 ```

-will indicate that `{!reach} fork` payments should be of the format:
+will indicate that `{!rsh} fork` payments should be of the format:

 ```reach
 [ NETWORK_TOKEN_AMT, [ amtA, tokA ], [ amtB, tokB ] ]